energyc0/ENMA_2.0/bytecode.md

  - **OP_PREFINCR_LOCAL** - constant operation.
 Constant value is an index for bp.
 Pushes data on the stack and then increments it.
  - **OP_PREFDECR_GLOBAL** - constant operation.
 Constant value is an index in _data section for an obj_id_t* instance.
 Pushes data on the stack and then decrements it.
  - **OP_PREFDECR_LOCAL** - constant operation.
 Constant value is an index for bp.
 Pushes data on the stack and then decrements it.
+ - **OP_GET_FIELD** - constant operation.
+Pops instance value and pushes its field value no the stack.
+ - **OP_SET_FIELD** - constant operation.
+Pops instance value, assigns value to its field and pushes it on the stack.
+ - **OP_METHOD** - constant operation.
+Pops argument count, gets instance by vm.bp[-1 - argc] and performs method call.